Namkoong Min

-Namkoong Min (born March 12, 1978) is a South Korean actor, director and screenwriter.
+Namkoong Min (born March 12, 1978) is a South Korean actor, director, and screenwriter.
 He first gained recognition with neo-noir film A Dirty Carnival (2006), and has since given notable performances in Remember (2015–2016), Beautiful Gong Shim (2016), Good Manager (2017), Hot Stove League (2019–2020), and My Dearest (2023).

-He won the Grand Prize (Daesang) at the 2020 SBS Drama Awards for Hot Stove League; the drama also gained Namkoong his third Best Actor nomination at the Baeksang Arts Awards.
+He won the Grand Prize (Daesang) (Note: A Daesang, which translates to "Grand Prize", is the highest honor given out at South Korean award ceremonies.) at the 2020 SBS Drama Awards for Hot Stove League; the drama also gained Namkoong his third Best Actor nomination at the Baeksang Arts Awards.
 The next year, he received the Grand Prize at the 2021 MBC Drama Awards for The Veil.
 In 2023, he again received the Grand Prize at the 2023 MBC Drama Awards for My Dearest.

 Early life

 Namkoong was born on March 12, 1978, in Seoul.
 He has a brother, Namkoong Yoon.
 His father, Namkoong Hwon, was a principal of Sinneung Middle School (2005–2009).
 Namkoong was educated at Daeseong High School in Eunpyeong-gu, Seoul, and Ilsan Seongsa Elementary School.
 He graduated from the Chung-Ang University with a bachelor's degree in Mechanical Engineering.
 After his graduation on August 31, 2006, he worked as a Social Service Agent for 18 months at Korea Army Training Center in Nonsan.